EdgeTier/EdgeTier-ML-Challenge/README.md

 # Submission

-Please submit workings as a **private** git repository that we can clone, with results embedded, or with code that we can run locally to generate the required output.
+Please submit your code along with a presentation of your results with some discussion on your approach to each task as a **private** git repository that we can clone.

 Please note that there is a vast number of messages in this dataset, if processing time becomes an issue, feel free to use a subset of the data to reduce the time required.